AvakyanK/TeorVer/README.md

 Input parameters:
 n - number of values;
 p - the probability of occurrence of a value.

-You can calculate the сumulative distribution function
-'''ruby
-distibFun(hashValProb)

 You can calculate the median
 '''ruby